 Might there be an algorithm connecting occasions for foreign military intervention with places where drought and poverty are endemic?
 Could DARPA (through MANTRA) produce larger, if somewhat more cumbersome desalinators, to make such sweeping improvements in a country’s standard of living that our troops—or any others—might not even be needed?

 One of the earlier cases of military research directed to civilian uses must be Galileo’s early promotion of his telescope as a useful instrument for the notably martial Venetian Republic.
-(More on this later.)
 The Venetian arsenal and naval museum testify further along these lines, and the richly detailed globes at the Correr Museum were very much imperial instruments as well.
-From the looks of that Khorasan map, the U.S. Defense Department couldn’t produce anything similar.
+From the looks of their Syrian maps, the U.S. Defense Department couldn’t produce anything similar.

 For 15 -24 year olds, the ﬁrearm homicide rate in the United States more than 40 times higher than in other developed countries.
 How much is this due to the increased availability of guns across our fruited plains?

 The US has the highest gun ownership rate in the world – an average of 88 per 100 people.
 Yemen, at Number Two, has 54.8 per 100 people.
-With less than 5% of the world’s population, the United States is home to roughly 35–50 per cent of the world’s civilian-owned guns.
+Arms possession doesn’t seem to have improved the national welfare in Yemen either.

-The nation watched the funeral for the Newtown dead and grieved.
-The president had wept and vowed reform.
-But within a few months, the Assault Weapons Ban bill of 2013 and the Manchin-Toomey amendment to expand background checks on gun purchases were both defeated in the Senate.
+The nation watched the funeral for the Newtown dead and grieved, as it will watch the funerals after the Las Vegas slaughter.
+After Newtown, President Obama wept and vowed reform.
+But within a few months, the Assault Weapons Ban bill and the amendment to expand background checks on gun purchases were both defeated in the Senate.
+It seems highly unlikely that the killings will cause President Trump to promise any gun reform, but he’s very sad about this manifestation of “pure evil” at Mandalay Bay, a casino with which he has no connection.

 Aunt Kate’s Heritage little revolver probably came with a complementary one-year membership in the N.R.A.
 It’s a curious fact that the National Rifle Association was not founded to fight for so- called constitutional rights to own and use guns.
 The NRA was founded in 1871 by two Yankee Civil War veterans, including an ex-New York Times reporter, who felt that war dragged on because urban northerners could not shoot as well as rural southerners.
 Its original purview was “Firearms Safety Education, Marksmanship Training, Shooting for Recreation,” the motto displayed in its national headquarters.